ViktorMasnyi/project/README.md

 # Knowledge testing system

 This project was made according to requirements stated in Final Project Task document.
-Project theme: Knowledge testing system.

 Powered by ReactJS
-This project was bootstrapped with [Create React App].

 # Features:
 - user login functionality